nik20vik/AirbnbDataset2016/README.md

 ![](imgs/Sheet2.png)

+98184 Zipcode of USA has the highest Average Price -- Bank of America, Seattle, WA, USA 98125 Zipcode of USA has the lowest Average Price -- Victory Heights|Lake City, Seattle, WA, USA

 ## 4. How expensive each zipcode is?

-## Price by Zipcode
+## Average Price by Zipcode

 ![](imgs/Sheet1.png)

 If i want to start an airbnb business, where i should go?

-Buy home put it on airbnb and start renting it? where is the best place? what factors to look for?
+Buy home put it on airbnb and start renting it out?

+where is the best place? what factors to look for?

 ## 5. Looking at the renting competition.